sebranchett/jcircuit/README.md

 The Python build process creates a Python package in the `dist` directory, which can be uploaded to TestPyPI or PyPI.

+The script `push_tag.sh` is used to push a tag to GitHub, which then triggers a GitHub Actions workflow to create a GitHub release and to publish the package to TestPyPI or PyPI.
+Note that tags are GitHub repository specific.

 ## Conda Environment
 You can create a conda environment with:
 ```bash